wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-messaging-compliance-microsoft-365/includes/5-run-message-trace.md

 If you included routing details when running the message trace, all information from the message tracking logs is included in the .CSV file, which you can open in an application such as Microsoft Excel.

-**Additional reading**.
+**Further reading**.
 For more information, see [Message tracking](/exchange/mail-flow/transport-logs/message-tracking?azure-portal=true) and [Message Trace FAQ in Exchange Online](/exchange/monitoring/trace-an-email-message/message-trace-faq?azure-portal=true).

 ## Knowledge check